-With the coronavirous marching across the globe, more people will face a 14-day self quarantine.
-This could mean being prepared to not leave your house for a full two weeks.
+This could mean being prepared to not leave your house for a couple of weeks.
 You’ll need enough food for that entire time.

-If you’ve never had to plan out meals for that long a stretch, this can be daunting.
-However, with a little advanced preparation, you can have delicious and nutritious meals during a two-week quarantine period.
+If you’ve never had to plan out meals for that long a stretch, this could be daunting.
+However, with a little advance preparation, you can have delicious and nutritious meals during a 14-day quarantine period.

 Following are some guidelines to help you get ready.

 This is not the time to experiment with new dishes or ingredients.

 You want tried-and-true meals that get bellies full and keep everyone happy.

 Planning out your meals is a great habit to get into at any time, quarantine or not, as I detail in “This Habit Saves Me Money and Stress All Week Long.”